 First there's the meters themselves.
 There are numerous manufacturers and models, different firmware versions and different communication hub models.
 Then there are also different types of In-Home-Display (IHDs).

 There are also different networks.
 There is the Home Area Network (HAN) in your home, which enables the smart meter to communicate with the In-Home-Displays.

 Then we have the Wide Area Network (WAN).
 This is actually split into several constituent networks - the UK’s northern region uses a different protocol than that used in the ‘central’ and southern regions.
 Your meter uses the WAN to communicate with us, your supplier.
 Within this network, there are then various Communication Service Providers (CSP) that are used to transfer the information.
 The type of CSP depends on what's available in your region.

 As a side note, WAN is not yet available in every postcode.
-In rare cases, we have to get the DCC to fix this before we can fit a smart meter.
 All smart meter interactions (not just consumption data, but all the commands given to meters, etc) are routed via both the DCC, a government-appointed company, and then the Adaptor - a security-audited company through which all of our communications with DCC are routed.
 (I told you it was complicated).